Download OpenFOAM-dev | Ubuntu

 Users can also specifically upgrade openfoam-dev only by the following option:

-sudo apt-get install --only-upgrade openfoam-dev
+sudo apt update sudo apt install --only-upgrade openfoam-dev

 User Configuration